Book review: Confessions of an Economic Hit Man

 Economic hit men have been very successful in Saudi Arabia.
 When they fail, as they did in Ecuador, jackals are called in.
 They probably killed President Roldós of that country and President Torrijos of Panama.

 If the jackals fail, as they did in Iraq, military intervention is undertaken directly by the USA government.
 The book sheds light upon our current aggression against Venezuela, although the author did not have a major role there.

 In 1930, Venezuela was the world’s largest oil exporter.
 By 1973 (the time of the Arab oil embargo), Venezuela was wealthy and its people enjoyed excellent health care, education and low rates of unemployment.
 Within 30 years, American EHMs (Economic Hit Men) and the International Monetary Fund had changed that.
 The country’s per capita income was down 40% and the middle class was shrinking.

-MIM(Prisons) adds: The writings of John Perkins are a useful expose of the modern imperialist methods of subversion of other nations self-determination.
-They stand in stark contrast to all the concerns over Russian influence in U.$. election outcomes.
+MIM(Prisons) adds: The writings of John Perkins are a useful exposé of the modern imperialist methods of subversion of other nations’ self-determination.
+United Snakes interventions stand in stark contrast to all the concerns over Russian influence in U.$. election outcomes.